-For enhanced flexibility, users can bring existing containerized applications to Cerebrium.
-These can range from standard Python applications to compiled Rust binaries, provided a functional Dockerfile is supplied to build the application.
+For enhanced flexibility, users can bring existing containerized apps to Cerebrium.
+These can range from standard Python apps to compiled Rust binaries, provided a functional Dockerfile is supplied to build the app.

 There are multiple benefits to building using Dockerfiles on Cerebrium, including the ability to bring existing containerized apps to the platform and maintaining consistent deployment environments that are easily managed locally.